pressjitsu/pj-page-cache-red/readme.txt

 For an installation and configuration guide please visit the [full documentation](https://github.com/pressjitsu/pj-page-cache-red).

 == Changelog ==

+= 0.9.0 =
+* Introduce Settings admin panel to allow Always Purge Pages
+* Added purge all cache function
+* Introduced Purge Buttons like nginx-helper to allow purging of pages by content editors
+* Update code for Redis Deprecations (zSize, setTimeout, delete)
+* Rewrote clear_cache_by_url to convert the url to id and use the primary clear function clear_cache_by_post_id
+* Added ability to modify redis_prefix
+* Added additional headers function to allow showing cache_age
+* Added x-cache: BYPASS when cache is bypassed using maybe_bail()
+* Changed the format of redis cache keys to be in its own path to allow configuration of multi tenancy redis hosts

 = 0.8.3 =
 * Introduce _COOKIE whitelisting and max TTLs